 The Organization is involved in various litigation arising from the normal course of business.
-In the opinion of management and legal counsel, the disposition of all litigation pending is not expected to have a material adverse effect on the overall financial position of the Organization as of June 30, 2023.
+In the opinion of management and legal counsel, the disposition of all litigation pending is not expected to have a material adverse effect on the overall financial position of the Organization as of June 30, 2024.

-NOTE 13 - DONATED GOODS AND SERVICES
+NOTE 12 - DONATED GOODS AND SERVICES

 During the year, many parents, administrators and other individuals donated significant amounts of time and services to PazLo Education Foundation in an effort to advance the Organization's programs and objectives.
 These services have not been recorded in the Organization's financial statements because they do not meet the criteria required by generally accepted accounting principles.
+The Organization did not receive any donated items during the year ended June 30, 2024.